 Lee “Class Act” Labrada

 Lee was regarded as one of the most symmetrical pro bodybuilders “back in the day” and currently runs his own successful supplement company, Labrada Nutrition.
 Lee is a class act all the way.
 He’s one of the more honest and professional supplement company owners, and is a stickler for producing high quality products.
 He’s always been friendly and professional with me, although I have had limited personal time with him.
 His booth is always on my short list of places to stop by at the shows—to say “hello” to Lee and his crew.

-Joe really is the founder of bodybuilding as we know it today, even if he did have a habit of taking credit for things he didn’t invent… He founded the IFBB, owned magazines such as “Muscle & Fitness” and “Flex,” and created the supplement company Weider Nutrition.
+Joe really is the founder of modern bodybuilding as we know it today, even if he did have a habit of taking credit for things he didn’t invent… He founded the IFBB, owned magazines such as “Muscle & Fitness” and “Flex,” and created the supplement company Weider Nutrition.
 He was always pretty friendly to me, but since I was only an occasional freelance writer for his mags, I didn’t have much contact with him over the years.
-He died not long ago in 2013.
+He died in 2013.

 These are just a few of the people and experiences that I recall from over the years I’ve been involved in the industry.
 Many more come to mind, but I’ll save those for another time.
 I hope you enjoyed my short walk down memory lane as much as I enjoyed turning on the time machine and jotting some of my history down on paper.

 **= currently serving several years in jail on steroid and firearms related charges.